-- Sec.
-93. Foreign Travel of Government Officials.
-In order to ensure that the delivery of services and the operations of the agency is not hampered, all personal and official foreign travels of Department Secretaries or those of equivalent in rank in the Executive Department, Chairpersons and Members of Governing Boards and Chief Executive Officers of GOCCs and GFIs under or attached to the Office of the President, as well as the heads of national government agencies under or attached thereto, shall require clearance from the Office of the President prior to foreign travel, pursuant to Section 10 of E.O.
+Sec.
+90. Foreign Travel of Government Officials.
+In order to ensure that the delivery of services and the operations of the agency is not hampered, all personal and official foreign travels of Department Secretaries or those of equivalent rank in the Executive Department, Chairpersons and Members of Governing Boards, and Chief Executive Officers of GOCCs and GFIs under or attached to the Office of the President, as well as the heads of national government agencies under or attached thereto, shall require clearance from the Office of the President prior to foreign travel, pursuant to Section 10 of E.O.
 No. 77, s.
+2019.

-2019. - Sec.
-94. Allocation for Reorganized Departments, Bureaus and Offices of the National Government, including Constitutional Offices enjoying Fiscal Autonomy and State Universities and Colleges.
-The amount appropriated in this Act for departments, bureaus and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs, which were reorganized during the immediately preceding fiscal year and the current year, shall be released to the successor agency subject to any transitory provision in the issuance authorizing its reorganization. - Sec.
-95. National Tax Allotment of Local Government Units.
+Sec.
+91. Allocation for Reorganized Departments, Bureaus and Offices of the National Government, including Constitutional Offices Enjoying Fiscal Autonomy and State Universities and Colleges.
+The amount appropriated in this Act for departments, bureaus, and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs, which were reorganized during the immediately preceding fiscal year and the current year, shall be released to the successor agency subject to any transitory provision in the issuance authorizing its reorganization, and budgeting, accounting, and auditing rules and regulations.

+Sec.
+92. National Tax Allotment of Local Government Units.
 The national tax allotment which is automatically appropriated in accordance with Section 4 of R.A.
-No. 9358 shall be apportioned among LGUs, including those created, approved, and ratified in FY 2021 in accordance with the allocation formula prescribed under Section 285 of R.A.
-No. 7160, taking into consideration the following: - (a) The land area shall be based on the FY 2001 Land Management Bureau (LMB) certified Masterlist of Land Area unless the latest LMB certified Masterlist of Land Area has been validated by the DILG, NAMRIA, and representatives of the Leagues of Provinces, Cities and Municipalities, and endorsed by the Secretary of DENR and the Chief Minister of the BARMM to DBM on or before December 31, 2022; and - (b) The population shall be based on the FY 2020 Census of Population by Province, City, Municipality and Barangay, as approved under Presidential Proclamation No. 1179 dated July 6, 2021.
+No. 9358 shall be apportioned among LGUs, including those created, approved, and ratified in FY 2024 in accordance with the allocation formula prescribed under Section 285 of R.A.
+No. 7160, taking into consideration the following:

+- (a) The land area shall be based on the FY 2001 Land Management Bureau (LMB) certified Masterlist of Land Area unless the latest LMB certified Masterlist of Land Area has been validated by the DILG, NAMRIA, and representatives of the Leagues of Provinces, Cities and Municipalities, and endorsed by the Secretary of DENR and the Chief Minister of the BARMM to DBM on or before December 31, 2024; and - (b) The population shall be based on the FY 2020 Census of Population by Province, City, Municipality and Barangay, as approved under Presidential Proclamation No. 1179 dated July 6, 2021.

-All valid adjustments, changes, modifications, or alterations in any of the factors affecting the computation of national tax allotment that occurred or happened, including final and executory court decisions made effective, during the current fiscal year, shall only be considered and implemented by the DBM in the subsequent fiscal year from receipt by the DBM of the notice of said change.
+All valid adjustments, changes, modifications, or alterations in any of the factors affecting the computation of national tax allotment that occurred or happened, including final and executory court decisions, and new certifications relative to the aforementioned items (a) and (b), which were made effective during the current fiscal year, shall only be considered and implemented by the DBM in the subsequent fiscal year from receipt by the DBM of the notice of said change.